andersonfrailey/UBI_LaTex/paper.md

 % Section 7 (F)
 \section{Tax and Welfare/Transfer Repeal with UBI for 21 Plus}

 This section impliments a UBI limited to those 21 and above.
 Using the goal of revenue neutrality after accounting for taxes on the additional income, we found that a UBI of \fuog{} could be given to all 21 and above.
 Unlike when the UBI was given to all above $18$, the additional tax liabilities offset any drop in liabilities resulting from the loss of taxable benefits, so no tax units see a cut in taxes.
 As with the previously discussed reforms, the progressivity of the tax effects is still maintained despite large marginal tax rate increases in the bottom percentiles.
+The results of this reform are shown in Table \ref{table:f1}.

 \begin{table}[H]
 \caption{Tax Liability by Percentile of AGI}